 2. Festival of the SEAson at Georgia Aquarium

 The Georgia Aquarium offers a number of holiday entertainment options for families.
 Begin with the Wake Up Santa event, where you can help wake him from a summer slumber to kick-start Christmas at the Aquarium.
 Enjoy the dancing light show every hour in the atrium.
 Also in the atrium, Santa is available during weekends to hear your little one’s wish list and snap a photo.
 Finally, don’t miss interacting with SCUBA Claus who dives in at Ocean Voyager to answer questions about the animals in this habitat.
 Finally, the Weeki Wachee Mermaids are back!
 See these amazing mermaids perform prior to select Dolphin Tales shows and get your photo taken with these underwater wonders.

 3. Enchanted Garden of Lights at Rock City

-Imagine Rock City’s gorgeous gardens and 200 million year old rock formations lighted with hundreds of thousands of lights.
+Imagine Rock City’s gorgeous gardens and 200 million year old rock formations lit with hundreds of thousands of lights.
 Walk through the holiday scenes and warm up at fire pits around the garden.
 Live entertainment and Santa visits are available nightly.
 Weekends at the Enchanted Garden of Lights bring additional activities including gingerbread decorating, stocking crafts, and an open Holiday Marketplace for finding the perfect gift.
 As a special treat, your family can dine with Santa for dinner and enter the garden VIP style.

 4. A Country Christmas at The Rock Ranch